umd-lib/caia/README.md

 ```
 ## Environment Configuration

-The application requires a ".env" file in the root directory containing
+The application requires a ".env" file in the root directory to provide
+server-specific information (i.e., those parts of the configuration that
+may vary based on whether the server is a test/qa/production server).

-environment variables that configure the application.
-A sample "env_example"
-file has been provided to assist with this process.
-Simply copy the
+A sample "env_example" file has been provided to assist with this process.
-"env_example" file to ".env" and fill out the parameters as appropriate.
+Simply copy the "env_example" file to ".env" and fill out the parameters as
+appropriate.

 The configured .env file should not be checked into the Git repository, as it
 contains credential information.

+## Application Configuration

+Configuration information that is common to all application instances
+(regardless of server) is stored in the "etc/config.yaml" file.
+This file
+contains information such as the mapping of Aleph library locations to
+CaiaSoft stop codes.

 ## Commands